UNIVERSITY OF MARYLAND

 * Best Doctoral Dissertation Award by TRB AED50 (Artificial Intelligence and Advanced Computing Committee)

-Dr. Yun Yuan (Postdoc), Mr. Mohammad Abbasi (PhD Student), Mr. Luke Cadona (Undergrad), Mr. Johnny Irving (Undergrad), Mr. Tanner J. Isom (Undergrad), Mr. Yonas Fikadu (PhD Student), Mr. Aaron Wang (Highschool)
+Dr. Yun Yuan (Postdoc), Mr. Luke Cadona (Undergrad), Mr. Johnny Irving (Undergrad), Mr. Tanner J. Isom (Undergrad), Mr. Yonas Fikadu (PhD Student), Mr. Aaron Wang (Highschool)